edwinlai2058/PilotClean/README.md

 ## **Overview**

 PilotClean is a dual-mode cleaning robot designed and developed by Team 23 in Hardware Design and Lab, a class in NTHU.
 It leverages FPGA technology to combine the **flexibility of manual control** with the **efficiency of automatic cleaning**, addressing limitations in existing robot vacuums.
-The system integrates hardware and software innovations, including remote control functionality, infrared obstacle detection, and customizable speed settings.
+The system integrates hardware and software innovations, including remote control functionality, ultrasonic obstacle detection, and customizable speed settings.

 ## **Features**